mongodb/specifications/source/crud/crud.rst

     /**
      * Gets an estimate of the count of documents in a collection using collection metadata.
      *
-     * See "Count API Details" section below.
+     * See "Count API Details" section below for implementation and documentation
+     * requirements.
      */
     estimatedDocumentCount(options: Optional<EstimatedDocumentCountOptions>): Int64;